Jeanhaley32/TCPServ/README.md

 What is this?\
-  At it's simplest, and most utilitarian.
-TCP Serve acts as a very feature incomplete chat service.
-Multiple peope can connect to it using the accompanying client application, or a simple netcat command to the IP and port.
-It takes in raw TCP packets as bytes, and reflects them to every other connection already connected to it.
+ At it's simplest, and most utilitarian, TCP Serve acts as a very feature incomplete chat service.
+Multiple clients can connect to it using either the accompanying client application, or a simple netcat command to the IP and port.
+It takes in raw TCP packets as bytes, and reflects them to every other client with an active connection.

  TCP Serve is a project I worked at during NYUs ITP Camp in 2023.
- The purpose of this project was to learn some entry level server programming with go, create an application that would have me utilize both GoRoutines and Channels from a approach that had me think with micro-services. = Although this program itself is monolithic, I attempted to approach the concept of parralel running goroutines as if they were seperate services communicating,depending on each other, working together to accomplish a single objective.
+ The purpose of this project was to learn some entry level server programming with Go and create an application that would have me utilize both GoRoutines and Channels from a micro-services centric approach.
+ Although this program itself is monolithic, I attempted to approach the concept of parralel running goroutines as if they were seperate services communicating with and depending on each other, working together to accomplish a single objective.

 # TCPServ
  Scream into the Void.
 A simple TCP server that reflects all received traffic to everyone connected.